Disputing and Correcting Information

 There are a number of situations that you could wish to rectify.
 The details for each of these are outlined directly below.

-If you believe an entry, made by a illion Tenancy subscriber (property manager/landlord/letting agent or a collection agent), is incorrect or invalid you need to first make every effort to resolve the matter directly with the illion Tenancy subscriber or debt collection agency.
-The full name of the illion Tenancy subscriber or debt collector will be named on your credit file.
-If you do not have a copy of your illion Tenancy credit file, click here to get a self-check done.
+If you believe an entry, made by an illion Tenancy subscriber (property manager/landlord/letting agent or a collection agent), is incorrect or invalid, you can lodge your complaint with illion Tenancy.
+The full name of the illion Tenancy subscriber or debt collector will be named on your illion Tenancy record.
+If you do not have a copy of your illion Tenancy record, click here to get a self-check done.